EternalFlame06/Rules4Worlds/README.md

 > Check out the [wiki](https://github.com/EternalFlame06/Rules4Worlds/wiki) to learn more about how to use the library

 > Also, if you want to report bugs, request a new feature or suggest an improvement, feel free to use the [issues tracker](https://github.com/EternalFlame06/Rules4Worlds/issues)

+## Notice
+This mod uses the [GSON](https://github.com/google/gson/) library to parse the config file.